 H. Discuss the procedure for accumulating and recording passenger miles traveled (PMT) data in accordance with NTD requirements with the Authority's staff.
-Inquire whether the procedure is one of the methods specifically approved in the 2022 NTD Policy Manual.
+Inquire whether the procedure is one of the methods specifically approved in the 2023 NTD Policy Manual.

-Finding: During fiscal year 2022, the Authority used the procedure of an estimate of passenger miles traveled (PMT) based on statistical sampling, meeting FTA's 95% confidence and ±10% precision requirements based on a qualified statistician's determined procedure.
+Finding: During fiscal year 2024, the Authority used the procedure of an estimate PMT based on statistical sampling, meeting the FTA's 95% confidence and +10% precision requirements based on a qualified statistician's determined procedure.
 No exceptions were noted as a result of applying this procedure.